akonradi/github-practice/abstracts/borg.md

-Google's Borg system is a cluster manager that runs hundreds of thousands of jobs, from many thousands of different applications, across a number of clusters each with up to tens of thousands of machines.
+Google's Borg system is a cluster manager that runs hundreds of thousands of jobs, from many thousands of different applications, across a number of clusters each with up to tens of thousands of machines!

 It achieves high utilization by combining admission control, efficient task-packing, over-commitment, and machine sharing with process-level